icerpc/icerpc-docs/pages/slice/encoding/constructed-types.md

 ### Tagged field

-The encoding of tagged fields ensures that when a decoder encounters a tagged field it doesn't know, it can skip this tagged field and keep decoding.
+The encoding of tagged fields ensures that when a decoder encounters a tagged field with a tag number it doesn't know, it can skip this tagged field and keep decoding.

-The encoding of a tagged field depends on its tag number.
-When the tag number is less than 30, a tagged field is encoded
+The encoding of a tagged field with a set (non-null) value depends on its tag number.
+When the tag number is less than 30, a tagged field is encoded as:
-as:

 - a byte, with the tag type in the lowest 3 bits of this byte, and the tag number in the remaining 5 bits
 - the tagged value